-Category Air Quality Index / PM2.5 Options Alternatives Unhealthy AQI: 151-200 Reduce prolonged or heavy exertion.
-Take more breaks during outdoor activities.
-TrainingComputer workClean indoor OR DIAG 5 Employees are offered and may voluntarily choose to wear NIOSH-approved Masks. workspaces PM2.5: 55.5- 150.4 Employees can choose to leave work, with supervisor approval, and use sick or vacation accruals depending on if they are affected by the air quality.
-Very Unhealthy AQI: 201-300 Avoid prolonged or heavy exertion.
-Consider moving activities indoors or rescheduling to a time when air quality is better.
-TrainingComputer workClean indoor OR Employees are offered and voluntarily workspaces Stay indoors to
+Category Air Quality Index / PM2.5 Options Alternatives Unhealthy AQI: Reduce prolonged or heavy exertion.
+Take Training 151-200 more breaks during outdoor activities.
+Computer workClean indoor OR Employees are offered and may voluntarily choose to wear NIOSH-approved Masks. workspaces PM2.5: 55.5- 150.4 Employees can choose to leave work, with supervisor approval, and use sick or vacation accruals depending on if they are affected by the air quality.
+Very Unhealthy AQI: Avoid prolonged or heavy exertion.
+Consider Training 201-300 moving activities indoors or rescheduling to a time when air quality is better.
+Computer workClean indoor OR workspaces Employees are offered and voluntarily Stay indoors to